NashTech-Labs/Install-Uninstall-Docker-through-Ansible/README.md

 ## Overview

-This Ansible playbook is designed to install Docker on a target server.
+This Ansible playbook is designed to install Docker on a target server or another for uninstalling the Docker on the target server.

 ## Requirements